 Make sure there are no leaks in your doors and windows.
 Calk all spaces.
 Let’s not watch our money go out of the cracks.
 Ain’t nobody got money to cool the outside!

-Summer is a great time to beef up your insulation to keep down heating and cooling costs.
-I know it doesn’t sound like too much fun, but making sure there are no leaks around doors and windows while you are running air conditioning is a substantial saving.
+Summer is a great time to beef up your insulation to keep heating and cooling costs down.
+It doesn’t sound like too much fun, but ensuring there are no leaks around doors and windows while running air conditioning is a substantial saving.

 16. Grow a garden.

 So many people I know are growing a garden this year.
 More than normal.
-It’s a great way to save some money this summer.
-Even if its just a simple salad garden with lettuce, cucumbers, tomatoes, and scallions.
+It’s a great way to save some money this summer, even just a simple salad garden with lettuce, cucumbers, tomatoes, and scallions.

 Try a few containers with a couple of tomato plants.
 My cousin is growing strawberries in containers, which sounds impressive to me!

-If you are not a gardener, try shopping at roadside veggie stands or farmers markets its summer.
-My friend Heather goes to her farmers market every Saturday in Baltimore, with her son.
+If you are not a gardener, try shopping at roadside veggie stands or farmer’s markets; it’s summer.
+My friend Heather visits her farmers market every Saturday in Baltimore with her son.

 It’s not only saving on food but also a fun attraction for them both.
-Max will sometimes get a special treat, and they figure out what to make with all the yummy goodies.
+Max sometimes gets a special treat, and they figure out what to make with all the yummy goodies.